 2. The mobility with change of AMF (e.g. new AMF is in different PLMN or new AMF in the same PLMN).

 3. [Optional] 5GS to EPS mobility with N26 if the UE is not connected to the 5GC over a non-3GPP access in the same PLMN.

-In the non-roaming case, the PCF may interact with the CHF to make policy decisions, for Access and Mobility related policies, based on spending limits.
+4. A change of the value of the AM Policy Association indication received from UDM or the local configuration that determines whether a AM Policy Association is terminated.In the non-roaming case, the PCF may interact with the CHF to make policy decisions, for Access and Mobility related policies, based on spending limits.